costoffreedom/costoffreedom-book/book/architectonics-of-power/the-cost-of-internet-freedom.md

 for him to expect.
 In that period, the notion of freedom as an everyday experience was absent.
-The existentialist gestures after World War II emphasized the legal rights of the individual-as-rebel who stood up against evil outside forces.
+The existentialist gestures after World War II emphasized the legal rights of the individual-as-rebel who stood up against evil outside forces.</p>

-Right at the beginning of his famous essay, Berlin formulates Evgeny Morozov-type sentences that sound remarkably familiar to those involved in contemporary ‘net criticism’ debates.
+<p>Right at the beginning of his famous essay, Berlin formulates Evgeny
+Morozov-type sentences that sound remarkably familiar to those involved in contemporary ‘net criticism’ debates.</p>

-“Where ends are agreed, the only questions left are those of means, and these are not political but technical, that is to say, capable of being settled by experts or machines, like arguments between engineers or doctors.”
-And he continues: “That is why those who put their faith in some immense transforming phenomenon must believe that all political and moral problems can be turned into technological ones.”
+<p>“Where ends are agreed, the only questions left are those of means,
+and these are not political but technical, that is to say, capable of being settled by experts or machines, like arguments between engineers or doctors.”
+And he continues: “That is why those who put their faith in some immense transforming phenomenon must believe that all political and moral problems can be turned into technological ones.”</p>

-Berlin reminds us of the phrase of Friedrich Engels about “replacing the government of persons by the administration of things.”
+<p>Berlin reminds us of the phrase of Friedrich Engels about “replacing
+the government of persons by the administration of things.”
 Sounds very timely, no?
-But wait, is this an old communist phrase, or a libertarian dogma preached by Silicon Valley billionaires?
+But wait, is this an old communist phrase, or a libertarian dogma preached by Silicon Valley billionaires?</p>

-Fast forward ten or twenty years and the concept of ‘the system’ is no longer perceived as alien.
+<p>Fast forward ten or twenty years and the concept of ‘the system’ is no
+longer perceived as alien.
 In the 1970s, the idea spread that (computer) systems were man-made and could be programmed, designed, and thus democratized.
 The critique of the technocratic society that